djipco/surface-scanmeister/README.md

 ```

 If the users file is missing, unreadable, or contains no valid users, local access still works, but
-remote HTTP access is refused.
+remote HTTPS access is refused.

 To change the IP address and port of the machine OSC messages are sent to, you can modify the
 configuration file: